-What makes this destination worth planning carefully
+What makes New Hampshire worth planning carefully

 The decision that changes the whole trip